O5wald/O5wald/README.md

 </p>

 # About Me
-- As a Cyber Security Engineer and Linux enthusiast, I have a keen interest in hardware hacking, reverse engineering, system engineering, OS development, Malware Development.
+- As a Cyber Security Engineer and Linux enthusiast, I have a keen interest in hardware hacking, reverse engineering, system engineering, OS development, Malware Development, Networking.
 ---

 # Insights of My Work